Indian Public Health Observership Conclave

 The Indian Public Health Observership Conclave (IPHOC) is a collaborative initiative by the Centre for Chronic Disease Control (CCDC) and St. John’s Medical College & Research Institute.
 It offers health professionals from India and abroad an opportunity to gain hands-on exposure to India’s public health system, with a focus on chronic disease control.
 The program combines observation, learning, and collaboration with experts to help participants strengthen their skills and understand the social and cultural context of public health in low- and middle-income countries.

-Eligible candidates include national and international students and young healthcare professionals (0–3 years of experience) with degrees in Public Health, Global Health, Medicine, or Clinical Research.
+Eligible candidates include national and international students and young healthcare professionals (0–3 years of experience) with degrees in Public Health, Global Health, Medicine or Clinical Research and Early career researchers (no age limit).

 Yes, Indian residents are eligible to apply.
 Proficiency in English is required.